Askar-Codes/invictus-site/README.md

 # Invictus GO — Website Project

-This is a semester project for the Introduction to Web Technologies course.
+This is a trimester project for the Introduction to Web Technologies course.
 The site is built for Invictus GO, a real gym branch located at Sauran 18

 ## About the project